Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 Weights can processed using a static clipping range since in most cases the parameters are fixed during inference.
 Whereas, the activation maps ($$ x $$ in \eqref{eq:1}) differ for each input sample.
 - Dynamic quantization:
-The range is dynamically calculated for each activation map during runtime.
+    - The range is dynamically calculated for each activation map during runtime.
-Requires real-time computation of the signal statics (min/max, percentile, etc.), which can have a high overhead.
+    - Requires real-time computation of the signal statics (min/max, percentile, etc.), which can have a high overhead.
-Results in higher accuracy as the signal range is exactly calculated for each input.
+    - Results in higher accuracy as the signal range is exactly calculated for each input.
 - Static quantization:
-The clipping range is precalculated and static during inference.
+    - The clipping range is precalculated and static during inference.
-Does not add computational overhead.
+    - Does not add computational overhead.
-Typically results in lower accuracy.
+    - Typically results in lower accuracy.
-Popular methods for static quantization are as follows.
+    - Popular methods for static quantization:
         - Pre-compute the optimal range of activations:
-    Minimizing MSE between original unquantized weight distribution and the corresponding quantized values is generally used.
+            - Minimizing MSE between original unquantized weight distribution and the corresponding quantized values is generally used.
         - Learn/impose the clipping range during NN training

 Calculating the range of a signal dynamically is very expensive.
 As such, practitioners most often use static quantization, where the clliping range is fixed for all inputs.